benoitthore/Enamel/docs/layout-doc.md

 `val childLayouts: List<ELayout>` : List of child layouts.
 Can be empty and/or mutable

-//TODO: what does being given meant/size you actually need?

 `fun size(toFit: ESize): ESize`
 It's the equivalent of Android's `onMeasure()`, you're being given and you need to return the size you actually need.